 1948 – 2016

 John Maynor was talented in so many ways.
-He painted portraits as well as landscapes and he rendered signs for advertising.
-He repurposed tossed out items and made use of space in unusual ways.
-In John’s creative mind, an old shoe becames a planter and a yard space turned into a gym.
+He painted portraits as well as landscapes and rendered signs for advertising.
+John re-purposed tossed out items and made use of space in unusual ways.
+In John’s creative mind, an old shoe became a planter, and a yard space turned into a gym.
 Known about town as “the man on a bicycle with a paintbrush,” John was a man on a mission to succeed.

 John was born in Springfield, Georgia.
 He and his siblings grew up on a farm and he knew hard work from a very early age.
 He moved to Fort Pierce with his grandparents when he was about 9 years old.
-Although his early years were not easy, his grandmother who raised him, his three brothers, and four sisters, gave him a good upbringing.
+Although his early years were not easy, his grandmother, who raised him along with his three brothers and four sisters, gave him a good upbringing.

 John didn’t like school and was often truant.
 When he was 14, he got caught breaking and entering and was sent to reform school.
 Except for art and science, he continued to be uninterested in school.
 “I always wanted to paint,” he explained.
 In school, artwork consumed all his energies.
 He drew cowboys and Indians, the Lone Ranger and Tonto, Roy Rogers and Bugs Bunny.
 His teachers recognized his artistic ability early on in his schooling.

 Once he moved to Fort Pierce, John labored in the citrus fields.
 He used to work all day for $6 or $7 and longed for a better life.

 John was painting long before he met Alfred Hair.
 When he heard that there was an artist in town making good money by painting landscapes, he went to meet him.
 While he credited Hair for the Highwaymen movement, his mentors were Livingston Roberts and Sam Newton.
 He said knew he had talent, and that if he hung around Sam, Livingston, and Al Black, he could “learn a few things.”
 He picked up most of his painting techniques from watching them.
 He learned to sell by going on the road with Hair and Al Black.